Mr Michael Cole

 - Editorial Review Board (Journal of Impact Culture)

-Michael is a P/T PhD candidate in the Cass School of Education, a Principal Fellow of the Higher Education Academy, and a practicing Allied Healthcare clinician.
-Michael’s professional career began in 2001.
+Michael is a P/T PhD candidate in the School of Education & Communities, a Principal Fellow of the Higher Education Academy, and a practising musculoskeletal clinician.
+Michael’s professional career began in 2001 in private practice, elite sport, and vocational education.

-Michael is a past recipient of the ‘Extra Mile Award for Inspirational Teaching’ and in a past co-recipient of the Pro Vice-Chancellor’s ‘Excellence Award to a team in Teaching and Learning’.
+Michael is a past recipient of the ‘Extra Mile Award for Inspirational Teaching’ and co-recipient of the Pro Vice-Chancellor’s ‘Excellence Award for Teaching and Learning’.

 To follow Michael on twitter, visit @Cole_Therapy_Ed